AndreiShenets/AndreiShenets/blazor-tailwindcss/README.md

 The reason for that is partially highlighted in this [issue](https://github.com/dotnet/aspnetcore/issues/33861) and together with other mentioned there documentation that gives a full picture.
 `dotnet watch` bypasses MSBuild most of the time and injects changes directly into your .NET host.
-It also has integration with your browser with injecting some middleware into aspnet pipeline.
+It also has integration with your browser with injecting some middleware into middleware pipeline.

 Having the Tailwind was already a win but without constant hot reload you have to start two terminals and run two watch commands: one for the .NET app and one for tailwind.
 That is completely not perfect.
 So I decided why not to fix it.